Thunder Bay's Active Transportation Plan has one main goal: to help make Thunder Bay a great place to walk, bike, and roll.

 All-Weather Cycling Guide Adobe PDF, 18 Pages, 981 KB

-City Council recently approved 4.1 kilometres of new bike lanes and 3.7 kilometres of preferred cycling routes.
+City Council recently approved 4.5 kilometres of new bike lanes and Active Living Corridors.
+Learn more

-Safe Cycling Thunder Bay offers cycling course for everyone!
-Take a cycling course or join a group ride and learn how to make riding your bike better than ever.
+Safe Cycling Thunder Bay offers cycling training for everyone!
+Join a group ride or take some training to make riding your bike better than ever.
 With 15 certified cycling instructors, Safe Cycling is Thunder Bay's premiere cycling education program.